kefniark/Fatina/src/content/basics/download.en.md

 var Fatina = require('Fatina');
 ```

-And you can use Tween.js as in all other samples :
+And you can use Fatina as in all other samples :
 ```javascript
 var t = new Fatina.Tween( /* etc */ );
 t.start();